3 Crime Prevention Strategies

 1. Direct

-The direct method of crime prevention is by far the most popular amongst businesses.
-The main aim here is to prevent an offence from occurring.
+The direct method of crime prevention is the most popular among manufacturing businesses.
+The primary goal here is to prevent an offence from occurring.

-Direct methods deal with where you place the targets of crime, better environmental design and improving security measures.
-The aim is to deter an offence from occurring, or presuming it does occur, intercepting the perpetrator before he/she reaches their target.
+Direct methods involve strategic placement of crime targets, better environmental design, and enhanced security measures.
+The aim is to deter an offence or, if it occurs, intercept the perpetrator before they reach their target.

-Businesses favour this method because they are more tangible and quantifiable.
+Manufacturing businesses favour this method because it is tangible and quantifiable.
 The cost of potential loss can be measured against the cost of countermeasures.

 2. Indirect

-Indirect crime prevention methods turn their attention from the offence to the offender.
-By focusing on the root causes of crime, they seek to prevent the conditions that encourage criminal activity to occur.
+Indirect crime prevention methods shift focus from the offence to the offender.
+By addressing the root causes of crime, these methods seek to prevent conditions that encourage criminal activity.

-Indirect methods within the workforce can include employee screening to filter out those applicants with a tendency towards dishonesty, for example.
-Or employee assistance programmes to support those employees with problems that may lead to criminal behaviour.
+In the manufacturing workforce, indirect methods can include employee screening to filter out applicants with tendencies towards dishonesty.
+Employee assistance programs can support employees with issues that may lead to criminal behaviour.

-Other methods include creating and building a strong culture in the business.
-Where a company seeks to encourage strong ethical values and brand loyalty and sets out what is acceptable and unacceptable behaviour.
+Other methods involve fostering a strong company culture.
+Manufacturing companies can encourage strong ethical values and brand loyalty, clearly defining acceptable and unacceptable behaviour.

 3. Punishment

-The most controversial of the crime prevention strategies, the final strategy deals with the offender after they have committed an act.
-Once an offence has taken place, an offender must believe that they will be punished for the crimes they have committed.
+The most controversial crime prevention strategy deals with offenders after they have committed an act.
+Once an offence has occurred, offenders must believe they will be punished for their crimes.

 To summaries this blog, those companies that are successful in looking beyond just direct crime prevention, can save enormous sums of money in security budgets.